Our Team.

 About

-Haley Bishop, MHC Intern
+Haley Bishop, NCC LGPC

-With four years of experience in the public school system and three years as a mental health professional, Haley has worked exclusively with children facing challenges such as trauma, anxiety, depression, self-harm, substance abuse, and suicidal ideation.
-Her extensive experience with underrepresented populations enables her to connect with and advocate for marginalized groups, effectively assisting them in addressing their unique needs.
-Additionally, Haley is trained in restorative practices and group work.
-She is a 200-hour Registered Yoga Teacher (RYT), which further enhances her holistic approach to mental health care.
-Through her yoga practice, she incorporates breath, gratitude, mindfulness, and modification of poses so that they can fit individual needs.
+With four years of experience in the public school system and three years as a mental health professional, Haley has worked extensively with children navigating trauma, anxiety, depression, self-harm, substance use, and suicidal ideation.
+Her work with underrepresented populations has strengthened her ability to connect with and advocate for marginalized communities, helping them address their unique needs with compassion and understanding.

 Call